huggingface/hub-docs/docs/hub/api.md

 ### GET /api/arxiv/{arxiv_id}/repos

-Get all the models, datasets, and Spaces mentioned in a paper.
+Get all the models, datasets, and Spaces that refer to a paper.

 ### GET /api/daily_papers